 Horizontal canal BPPV is tested by bringing the patient supine and rotating head 90 degrees to one side or the other.
 You are testing both canals in one position, so it is important observe whether the eyes are beating in a geotropic or apogeotropic pattern.
 Geotropic indicates affected ear is down, apogeotropic indicates affected ear is up.
 So, the nystagmus is greater towards the affected ear, which is synonymous with Ewald’s second law- ampulla movement in the excitatory direction elicits a brisker nystagmus than the opposing ampulla movement in the inhibitory direction.
 It is less susceptible to habituation through repeated testing (VSM is the culprit).

 Anterior canal BPPV can be determined by the direction of the eye beating during dix-hallpike maneuver.
 They will be downbeat with the torsional component beating towards the affected ear with the affected ear up.
 This represents the relationship between canals, for example RALP.
 In our clinic we test the patient in the actual anterior canal with VNG goggles to allow for more accuracy.

-Treatment of these conditions is via repositioning maneuvers that relocate the otoconia out of the SCC and into the drainage system, it is a 3 part maneuver and patient is held in each position until nystagmus has dissipated before moving onto the following position.
-Patient is instructed to sleep in a reclined position that evening, staying as upright as possible for the remainder of the day to ensure drainage.
+Treatment of BPPV is through the Epley Manever, which is a repositioning maneuvers that relocates the otoconia out of the SCC and into the drainage system, it is a Four part maneuver as the patient is held in each position until nystagmus has dissipated before moving onto the following position.
+Patient is instructed to sleep in a reclined position that evening, staying as upright as possible for the remainder of the day to ensure drainage and limiting head movements.